-I retired as a Full Professor in the School of Criminology
+I am a fully retired Professor Emeritus in the School

 Western Canada: British Columbia,” in Manon